loicland/superpoint_graph/README.md

 cmake . -DPYTHON_LIBRARY=$CONDAENV/lib/libpython3.6m.so -DPYTHON_INCLUDE_DIR=$CONDAENV/include/python3.6m -DBOOST_INCLUDEDIR=$CONDAENV/include -DEIGEN3_INCLUDE_DIR=$CONDAENV/include/eigen3
 make
 ```
 where `$CONDAENV` is the path to your conda environment.
-The code was tested on Ubuntu 14.04 with Python 3.6 and PyTorch 0.2.
+The code was tested on Ubuntu 14.04 with Python 3.6 and PyTorch 0.2 and 0.3.
+The newer 0.4 is not tested yet.

 ### Troubleshooting